 Screens (sigh!) captivate kids in the form of arcade games and a free, interactive video game station that allows players to compete in frisbee golf and other similar activities.
 I found it frustrating to have the kids so drawn to these consoles in a room full of trampolines!

-Check website for hours and prices >
+Check website for current hours and prices >

 House of Air (San Francisco)